user

 Pulmonary function tests are of 8 types.

-• Spirometry: This type of test is one of the most frequently used lung tests, which measures the quantity of air inhaled and exhaled.
+• Spirometry: Spirometry measures the quantity of air inhaled and exhaled.
 It also evaluates how quickly the lungs push the air out.

-• Body plethysmography: This test measures the amount of air left in the lungs after exhalation.
+• Body plethysmography/ Lung volumes: This test measures the amount of air in the lungs at different points of inhalation and exhalation.
 For this test, to measure the amount of air in the lungs, you require to take a deep breath.

-• Lung diffusion capacity: This test is used to evaluate how thoroughly the air goes from your lungs and into the bloodstream.
+• Lung diffusion capacity/ Gas diffusion Capacity: This test is used to evaluate how thoroughly the air goes from your lungs and into the bloodstream.

 • Cardiopulmonary exercise stress test: This is a dual-purpose lung test that evaluates the strength of the lungs as well as the heart.
 It is usually recommended for people with heart diseases or lung’s related issues.